hellozhaowenkai/dotpub/README.md

 # Find the DotPub.
 git clone https://github.com/hellozhaowenkai/dotpub.git

-# In to the DotPub.
+# Into the DotPub.
 cd dotpub

 # Then order a cup of drink from the publican.
 python publican.py order vim

-# Or drink all things we served.
+# Or just have a taste of all drinks we served!
 python publican.py order --all
 ```